 There have been wild rumours that Johnson will launch his campaign on Monday and could unveil as many as 100 MPs as backers, though this appears to have been briefed by rival campaign teams trying to inflate numbers and heighten expectations in a bid to stop any perceived momentum.

-As for the outsider candidates, Mark Harper is said to believe he already has 15 MPs on board and will do better than several more high-profile names, while Steve Baker, the Brexiteer “Spartan” who opposed May’s deal all the way, inundating colleagues with WhatsApp messages about non-scientific Twitter polls showing himself as the candidate with the most support.
+As for the outsider candidates, Mark Harper is said to believe he already has 15 MPs on board and will do better than several more high-profile names, while Steve Baker, the Brexiteer “Spartan” who opposed May’s deal all the way, inundates colleagues with WhatsApp messages about nonscientific Twitter polls showing himself as the candidate with the most support.

-Next week brings Donald Trump’s state visit, the Peterborough by-election on Thursday in which the Brexit Party could claim its first MP, and Theresa May’s formal stepping down as Tory leader on Friday.
+Next week brings US President Donald Trump’s state visit; the Peterborough by-election on Thursday, in which the Brexit party could claim its first MP; and Theresa May’s formal stepping down as Tory leader on Friday.
 And all this before the leadership contest even formally begins on June 10.